victamins/pilldispenser-EV3/README.md

     - The robot will alert the patient by beeping and waiting before returning and not dispensing on the third iteration, to prevent overmedication.

 # Dispensing Mechanism

+Here's a closeup of our pill dispensing mechanism.

 https://github.com/user-attachments/assets/76fc39e5-4258-4e98-be6a-883bf0a2109e